ThomasKaiser/Knowledge/articles/Quick_Review_of_RPi_Zero_2_W.md

 The Zero2 is way more performant than its predecessor but also needs a little more juice.
 The official power requirement of 5V@2.5A (12.5W) is BS or most probably RPi Trading Ltd. trying to sell old Micro USB wall warts they've still in stock for RPi 3B/3B+.
 When CPU cores are fully utilized the consumption does not exceed 2.5W (or 500mA) so even when you also utilize the VideoCore (e.g. to encode a video stream coming from the CSI camera or decoding video to be displayed) and have an USB consumer you'll have a hard time to exceed 5W (1000mA).

-Asides that ordering a Micro USB from RPi Trading Ltd. is a good idea if you want to attach USB consumers to Zero 2 not because of the amperage rating but since this PSU with a fixed and thick cable really provides stable 5V to the board in contrast to majority of USB charging variants where huge voltage drops under load happen (and this – *undervoltage* – is the real issue in 5V powered SBC land).
+Asides that ordering a Micro USB PSU from RPi Trading Ltd. is a good idea if you want to attach USB consumers to Zero 2.
+Not due to the high amperage rating but since this PSU with a fixed and thick cable really provides stable +5V to the board in contrast to majority of USB charging variants where huge voltage drops under load happen (and this – *undervoltage* – is the real issue in a 5V powered world).

 Zero 2's single threaded performance is higher than the original Zero's even when comparing Zero 2 at 600 MHz with Zero at 1000 MHz.
-The latter shows a 7-ZIP MIPS score of 450 @ 1000 MHz while with Zero 2 it's as follows iterating through 600-1000 MHz:
+The latter shows a 7-ZIP MIPS score of 450 @ 1000 MHz while with Zero 2 it's as follows iterating through 600-1000 MHz with one CPU core fully utilized:

     Sysfs/ThreadX/Tested:  MIPS / Temp /  Watt
      600 /   600 /   600:   511  37.4°C  1280mW